falcontologist/cu-cspb2270-2025-final_project/README.md

 # Causal Annotation System

-A tool for extracting causal relationships from NTSB accident reports using linguistic patterns and manual validation.
+A tool for extracting causal relationships from using linguistic patterns and semi-automated annotation.
+Text example: NTSB accident reports.

 ## Quick Start